On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

 \section{Conclusions}

 This work explored the role of limited-rate transmitter cooperation in facilitating secure communication over $2$-user IC.
 For the deterministic case, the achievable scheme used a combination of interference cancelation, random bit transmission, relaying of the other user's data bits, and time sharing, depending on the values of $\alpha$ and $C$.
 Also, outer bounds on the secrecy rate were derived for the deterministic case.
 The novelty in the derivation of the outer bound lies in providing side information to receiver in a carefully chosen manner, use of the secrecy constraints at the receivers, and partitioning the encoded message/output, depending on the value of $\alpha$.
 The study of the deterministic model gave useful insights for obtaining achievable schemes and outer bounds on the secrecy rate for the Gaussian case.
-The achievable scheme used a combination of Marton's coding scheme and stochastic encoding along with dummy information transmission.
+The achievable scheme used a combination of Marton's coding scheme and stochastic encoding along with dummy message transmission.
 It was found that, with limited-rate cooperation, it is possible to achieve nonzero secrecy rate in almost all cases, except when $\alpha=1$.
-Future work could study extending the achievable scheme proposed for the SLDIC involving the sharing of a combination of random bits and data bits through the cooperative links to the Gaussian case, thereby possibly improving on the achievable rate in the very high interference regime.
-Another related problem of interest could be the study of the case where the transmitters cannot completely trust each other.
-The achievable schemes and outer bounds results proposed in this paper can give useful insight and facilitate further study of IC with secrecy constraints.
+A fundamental finding of this work is that a limited rate secure cooperative link between the transmitters of a $2$-user IC can greatly enhance the achievable rates for secure communication.
+Future work could investigate the value of other forms of limited rate cooperation between nodes.
+Another related problem could be the study of the case where the nodes cannot completely trust each other.
+The achievable schemes and outer bounds results proposed in this paper can give useful insight and facilitate further studies of the IC with secrecy constraints.